zakirullin/cognitive-load/README.md

     <summary><b>Some boring easy to understand architectures</b></summary>
     <a href="https://danluu.com/simple-architectures/">Our architecture is a standard CRUD app architecture, a Python monolith on top of Postgres</a><br>
     <a href="https://read.engineerscodex.com/p/how-instagram-scaled-to-14-million">How Instagram scaled to 14 million users with only 3 engineers</a><br>
-    <a href="https://kenkantzer.com/learnings-from-5-years-of-tech-startup-code-audits/">The companies where we were like ”woah, these folks are smart as hell” for the most part failed](</a><br>
+    <a href="https://kenkantzer.com/learnings-from-5-years-of-tech-startup-code-audits/">The companies where we were like ”woah, these folks are smart as hell” for the most part failed</a><br>
-    <a href="https://www.joelonsoftware.com/2001/04/21/dont-let-architecture-astronauts-scare-you/">We've got one function that wires up the entire system.
-If you want to know how the system works - go read the function</a><br>
+    <a href="https://www.infoq.com/presentations/8-lines-code-refactoring">One function that wires up the entire system.
+If you want to know how the system works - go read it</a><br>
     <a href="https://www.joelonsoftware.com/2001/04/21/dont-let-architecture-astronauts-scare-you/">Clever thinker invents a new, broader abstraction, but nobody really knows what they're talking about</a><br>
 </details>